rauc/rauc/docs/concept/update-concept.rst

    4. Update slot status file

+   ..
+TODO: Write slot status file? (as it is not in the image, right?)

 4. Extract updated keyring (if supplied with the update)

 5. After successful update, set target slot as bootable for the *boot chooser*